abukafa/php-mvc-ims/README.md

-# ims
+# MVC PHP App

-Aplikasi Inventory Management System dengan PHP
+This is a pure Model View Controller (MVC) application.
+Handles of Inventory Management System in Chicken Restaurant.

+This is my first MVC project, ya.. stand with native PHP and self MVC.